Bellinger HR sends Dodgers to 3rd World Series in 4 years

 After winning both their NL Division Series and the NLCS in the new $1.2 billion Globe Life Field, the Dodgers get to stay in place for the World Series.
 Game 1 against the American League champion Tampa Bay Rays is Tuesday night.

+Julio Urias closed with three perfect innings as the Dodgers won their 24th NL pennant, their 12th since moving to Los Angeles.
+They are coming off their eighth consecutive NL West title.

+It was the 16th consecutive playoff appearance in which NL East champion Atlanta did not win a World Series, the most for any team.

-The Dodgers again will try to win their first World Series title since 1998.
+The Dodgers are once again going for their first World Series title since 1988.
 They lost Game 7 at home three years ago to to the Houston Astros, and then lost in five games to the Boston Red Sox in 2018 when Mookie Betts was the AL MVP and playing against Los Angeles.

 Tampa Bay’s win in Game 7 of the ALCS late Saturday night wiped out the chance for an October rematch with the Astros, whose 2017 World Series victory over the Dodgers has been heavily tarnished by the revelations of Houston’s sign-stealing tactics that season.

 Betts, the first-year Dodger signed for 12 more years, made another incredible defensive play, robbing NL MVP candidate Freddie Freeman of a solo homer in the fifth.
-Corey Seager was named NLCS MVP after bashing five homers against the Braves.
+He had run-saving plays in all three of their potential elimination games.

+“This is really the first time we’ve had our backs against the wall,” Betts said.
+“It seemed like we were getting handled a little bit early on.
+We were able to get ahold of ourselves and fight back. we’re never going to give up.”

-Julio Urias, the fifth Dodgers pitcher, retired the last nine batters for his fourth win in four appearances this postseason.
+Urias, the fifth Dodgers pitcher, got his fourth win in four appearances this postseason.
 The 24-year-old right-hander, already in his fourth postseason, has a 0.57 ERA in these playoffs.

+“That’s his moment right there.
+That was his game to win and he went out there and did it,” Seager said.

 The massive shot to right by reigning NL MVP and 2018 NLCS MVP Bellinger came on a 94-mph sinker after fouling off three pitches in a row by Chris Martin, the fifth Braves pitcher who started the seventh with strikeouts of Max Muncy and Will Smith.